- This event has passed.

 In this edWebinar, Maya Goodall, Senior Director of ELL Curriculum at Lexia Learning; and Lisa Frumkes, Senior Director and Head of Content Development at Rosetta Stone, offer practical solutions to this challenge, focusing on encouraging and supporting students to use academic language while simultaneously learning content.
 During the session, we’ll practice what we preach—and encourage participants to do as much (or more!) communicating than the presenters; participants will have an opportunity to ask questions and share insights.

-Attendees are invited to join in the discussion of practical ways to address these issues and to better support English Learners’ speaking in and out of the classroom.
-Pre-K through high school teachers, school leaders, and district leaders will benefit from this session.
-There will be time for questions after Maya and Lisa’s presentation.
+Learn practical ways to address these issues and to better support English Learners’ speaking in and out of the classroom.
+Pre-K through high school teachers, school leaders, and district leaders will benefit from this recorded session.

 About the Presenters